raslensassii/AI-voice-chat/README.md

 # AI Voice Chat

-Browser voice chat with AI powered by Web Speech API & OpenRouter.ai.
+## A browser-based voice chat application powered by Web Speech API and OpenRouter.ai — talk naturally and get responses spoken back to you!

----

 ## Features